 Wastewater Treatment

-The City first provided primary wastewater treatment in 1947, discharging effluent into a shallow part of Bellingham Bay, from a treatment plant located near the mouth of Whatcom Creek.
+The City began providing primary wastewater treatment in 1947, with a plant located near the mouth of Whatcom Creek.
+At that time, treated effluent was discharged into a shallow part of Bellingham Bay.

 Post Point Resource Recovery Plant

-In 1974, Bellingham replaced the Whatcom Creek treatment plant with the Post Point Resource Recovery Plant at 200 McKenzie Avenue.
+In 1974, the City of Bellingham replaced the Whatcom Creek treatment plant with the Post Point Resource Recovery Plant at 200 McKenzie Avenue.
 The Post Point Resource Recovery Plant began providing primary treatment for up to a peak flow of 55 million gallons per day (mgd) for the areas served by sewer.
-In addition, the City’s wastewater flows into the plant from over 250 miles of sewer collection mains located in Bellingham and the surrounding community.
-Septic tank waste is also collected from private homes throughout Whatcom County and brought to the plant for treatment.

-In 1993, Post Point was upgraded to include secondary treatment at a cost of $55 million.
-This upgrade to secondary treatment increased contamination removal to 95% before releasing it into Bellingham Bay.
+In 1993, the City of Bellingham upgraded Post Point to include secondary treatment, investing $55 million in the improvements.
+This upgrade to secondary treatment increased contaminant removal to 95% before releasing the treated wastewater into Bellingham Bay.

 The City’s Comprehensive Sewer Plan identified the need for additional wastewater treatment capacity at the Post Point Plant.
 A Facilities Planning process began in late 2009, aiming to complete the plan in 2011.
 Construction was completed in 2014.

-The video below provides an overview of how wastewater is cleaned and treated at the Post Point Resource Recovery Plant.
+The video below shows how we clean and treat wastewater at the Post Point Resource Recovery Plant.

 Preliminary Treatment